a11ejandro/project_prototype/README.md

 # Project Prototype #

 This is a state of development, that is common for majority of RoR backend APIs.
+Also, see admin panel client at https://github.com/a11ejandro/project_prototype_admin_ng2

+Special thanks to [Plotist](https://github.com/Plotist) for partial code-base contributions.

 **It has the following suggestions about project technologies:**